SuperTardig/Ft_printf/README.md

 # ft_printf
-The goal of this 42 school project is to recreate the C standard library function `printf()`.
+The goal of this 42 school project is to recreate the C standard library function `printf()` as a library named `"libftprintf.a"`.
 We needed to discover and use variadic function.
 Variadic functions are function that can take a variable number of arguments.
 A minimum of one is required for `ft_printf()` and an additionnal one for each conversion.
+After, this project is done, it can be added to `libft` to have a more complete library.
 # Mandatory
 The conversions that were required are the following:
   - %c, prints a char